*Lots of step pictures and explanations. Scroll down to get the recipe.*

 - Cover and store cupcakes at room temperature for 1 day or in the refrigerator for up to 1 week.
 Hi-hat cupcakes do not freeze well.

-Make ahead tip: You can make the cupcakes and frosting separately 1 day in advance.
+- Make Ahead Instructions: You can make the cupcakes and frosting separately 1 day in advance.
 Cover and refrigerate both overnight.
 Continue with step 5 the next day.

 More chocolate peanut butter crazed treats: unbelievable peanut butter pie | chocolate sheet cake with creamy peanut butter frosting | peanut butter chocolate lava cakes | peanut butter stuffed brownies | peanut butter chocolate swirl cookies